FREQUENTLY ASKED QUESTIONS

 Does one get much exercise during the game?

 Here is an interesting fact.
 The green is 34 metres long and a player walks up and down several times during a game.
 If the playing lasts all day, a player can walk 3 to 8 kilometres.
 During the play the player may also do over 250 knee-bends.
 Of course not all play lasts all day but one has to be relatively fit to play.

 Do lawn bowlers have to wear white?

-At Mann Park whites, or club colours, are worn for visitations, club tournaments, competitions, holiday events, and Saturday afternoon teas.
+At Mann Park whites, or club colours, are only worn for visitations, club tournaments, competitions, holiday events, and Saturday afternoon teas.
 Regular clothing can be worn at all other events.

 At all times a player is expected to wear flat soled shoes to avoid damage to the playing surface.